Arithmetic-Power-Geometry/APG-PBMC-68K-Analysis/README.md

 # Acknowledgements

-The authors acknowledge
+The author gratefully acknowledges

-- 10x Genomics for providing the public PBMC dataset.
+- 10x Genomics for providing the publicly available PBMC benchmark dataset.
-- The open-source scientific Python ecosystem.
+- The Scanpy and scientific Python communities.
-- Researchers contributing to reproducible single-cell bioinformatics.
+- Open-source contributors whose software made this research possible.

 ---

 # Disclaimer

-This repository is intended for research and educational purposes.
-The analyses represent a methodological evaluation of APG on a publicly available single-donor benchmark dataset and should not be interpreted as clinical recommendations.
+This repository is intended solely for research and educational purposes.

+The analyses represent a computational methodological benchmark on a publicly available single-donor dataset.
+APG is proposed as an interpretable structural representation for exploratory single-cell analysis and should not be interpreted as a validated clinical diagnostic or decision-support system.